JamesKrW/Compressed_SVD/README.md

 # Compressed_SVD
 TO DO:
-  *Build Dataset: Mnist and Cifar10
+  1.Build Dataset: Mnist and Cifar10
   *Implement MLP with Numpy
   *Implement Truncated SVD algorithm Numpy
   *Implement K-SVD with Numpy